 Messages I receive like this one from people going through a divorce and wanting to know how to survive divorce are perhaps the most heartbreaking for me.
 I can only imagine this woman sitting at her computer feeling hopeless, tears in her eyes, typing this message and feeling lost.

 My answer to the question, “Will I survive?” is HELL YES.
 Not surviving isn’t an option.
-Your loved ones (and kids if you have them) need you to pull it together and not only survive, but do more than survive.
+Your loved ones (and children if you have them) need you to pull it together and not only survive, but do more than survive–be happy and healthy.
 But even more so, you owe it to yourself to do more than survive.
 You deserve a happy life.
 You will have one if you make good choices from this point moving forward.
 (More on that in a minute.)

 Before I answer the question, “How will I survive?”
 I want to address two issues: